chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 22:06 DANA: I know.
 So what's the side channel?
 The side channel that we have is WeakPtr.
 So a WeakPtr and WeakPtrFactory provide this communication mechanism where WeakPtrFactory watches an object, and when the object gets destroyed, the WeakPtrFactory inside of it is destroyed.
-And that sends this little bit that says, I'm gone.
+And that sets this little bit that says, I'm gone.
 And then when your asynchronous task comes back with its pointer, but it's a WeakPtr inside of it and tries to run, it can be like, am I still here?
 If the WeakPtrFactory was destroyed, no, I'm not.
 And